rob-miller/rTracker/README.md

 Preprocessor macros control log, warning and error level NSLog messages.
 These and other project-wide devlopment controls are contained in the file dbg-defs.h.

-Each tracker defines a frontend for one sqlite3 database, as does the overall list of trackers.
+Each tracker defines a frontend for one sqlite3 database, and the overall list of trackers is one more (so 5 trackers means 5+1 separate sqlite3 databases).

 The base class for individual tracked values is valueObj and this implements an Objective C protocol called voProtocol.
 The default voProtocol implementations are in voState, and subclassed in control-named classes such as voSlider.

+rTrackerA is a separate build target which uses the iOS advertising platform, is limited to 8 trackers of 8 items each, and offers an in-app upgrade to remove these features.
+It is being/has been removed from the App Store.

+rTracker-test is a separate build target for distribution to testers through Fabric.

 ## License